Summer Pre-College National High School Game Academy

 While knowledge of art skills, software engineering, audio engineering and project management are all areas useful to a prospective NHSGA student, the single most important skill a student should possess in order to succeed in the program is a willingness to collaborate and facilitate, with non-judgemental creative communication with teammates.
 Our observation is that students who have participated in activities such as sports, glee club, band, drama club, and the like, all achieve greater success and enjoy the summer more thoroughly, than a student who spends their time playing video games as an individual prior to arrival.
 While not a hard and fast rule, this observation holds true for the M.E.T. students as well as the NHSGA students, as video game development is a collaborative process and active enthusiastic communication is a must to achieve success.

 For further questions about NHSGA, you may contact the Director of NHSGA, Chris Klug (412.268.3695).
 We encourage reaching out prior to enrollment to ask questions about whether or not a student would get the most out of our program.

 Each student must bring a late-model laptop to participate in the program.
 While some desktop computers are available at the ETC, more than 50% of the students’ work is done in the dorms, and students who bring an old or under-performing laptop always wish they had heeded this requirement prior to arrival.
 Students will be required to install all software used in class and on their projects while enrolled in the program.
 It is expected that this software will be free, but the vendors of such software often change their policies without notice and a small software fee may be necessary.
 Students will be assigned homework in the areas of design, programming, sound editing and drawing that they will be expected to finish in their off hours.

-In the summer Pre-College Forms booklet is located the suggested minimal system requirements for the student's resident hall laptop or desktop PC and a list of required art materials.
+The summer Pre-College Forms booklet lists the suggested minimal system requirements for the student's laptop along a list of required art materials.